-This data tends to support a useful objective of address trading in a post-address exhaustion environment, namely to allow holders of otherwise idle or non-publically used IPv4 addresses to release them for use by current network operators.
+This data tends to confirm that address transfers and trading is allowing holders of otherwise idle or non-publicly used IPv4 addresses to release them for use by current network operators.

 Forecasting the IPv6 BGP Table

-The number of additional routing entries has grown from 10 new entries per day at the start of 2014 to a peak of over 30 in early 2016, although this has declined to around 20 per day by the end of 2016.
+The first order differential, or the rate of growth of the IPv6 BGP routing table is shown in Figure 40.
+The number of additional routing entries has grown from 10 new entries per day at the start of 2011 to a peak of over 30 in early 2017.
 Obviously, this is far lower than the equivalent figure in the IPv4 domain, which is growing by some 150 new entries per day, but it does show a consistent level of increasing growth.

 The projections for the IPv6 table size are shown in Table 5.